We are now accepting applications for ChangeUp Grants. Apply by April 18, 2017 12:00PM EST.

-ChangeUp grants create opportunities for young people aged 18 to 34 to initiate creative solutions-based projects that address issues of discrimination and prejudice in their local communities.
-While we place an emphasis on media and arts for change projects, we welcome a wide-range of exploratory ideas, which will open minds and shift attitudes that perpetuate prejudice and exclusion based on ethnicity, race or religion.
+ChangeUp grants create opportunities for people aged 18-34 to initiate creative solutions-focused projects that address issues of discrimination and prejudice in their local communities.
+The $10,000 one-time grants are for projects that implement creative strategies to open minds and shift attitudes that perpetuate prejudice and exclusion based on ethnicity, race or religion.
 Through the grants, Inspirit Foundation is particularly interested in supporting the development of effective, connected and influential young change leaders.

 Media and Arts Impact Grants

 We are pleased to partner with Media That Matters once again for the Story Money Impact conference.
-Inspirit is offering four scholarships for young media makers aged 18-34 to be part of an intimate, co-creative experience at the beautiful Hollyhock Institute on Cortes Island, B.C on June 1-5, 2016.
+Inspirit is offering four scholarships to young media makers aged 18-34 to be part of an intimate, co-creative experience at the beautiful Hollyhock Leadership Institute on Cortes Island, B.C on May 24-28, 2017.

 Participants will spend five days with other innovative leaders in the issue-driven media field learning about best practices in documentary filmmaking, digital content creation, and independent journalism, while exploring new partnerships in storytelling, financing, and distribution to deepen their impact.

-The scholarships will cover conference registration, travel from Vancouver to the Hollyhock Institute, dorm-style accommodations and meals during the conference.
-We are also offering a travel bursary of up to $800 for participants from outside B.C.
+The scholarships will cover conference registration, travel to Hollyhock on Cortes Island, dorm-style accommodations, and meals during the conference.
+The deadline to apply is March 31, 2017.